Jacqueline Hewitt: Career

 Hewitt was appointed with a postdoctoral fellowship at MIT as part of the Very-long-baseline interferometry unit from 1986 to 1988.
 While analyzing the data from her graduate studies, she found a ring on her computer screen.
 This ring, part of the gravitational lens system MG1131+0456, ended up being the very first Einstein ring discovered.
 Since Hewitt's groundbreaking discovery, many other Einstein rings have been discovered, and were found to be far more common than astronomers thought.
 Einstein rings are important because they can help answer questions about the size and the fate of our universe.
 Hewitt worked as a researcher at Princeton University's Department of Astrophysical Sciences in 1988.
 After one year of researching at Princeton, she returned to MIT as an assistant physics professor, working as a full-time professor since 1989.
 Hewitt is also the principal investigator for the Radio Astronomy Group of the Research Laboratory of Electronics at MIT.
-Since 2002, Hewitt has been appointed Director of the MIT Kavli Institute for Astrophysics and Space Research.
+In 2002, Hewitt was appointed Director of the MIT Kavli Institute for Astrophysics and Space Research until 2019.